How to Start a Nonprofit: Complete 12-Step Guide for Success

 The tips in this guide will help you get your organization up and running, even if you’re starting from nothing.

-How quickly can I start a nonprofit?
+How quickly can I start a nonprofit with no money?

 The timeline generally looks like this:

-- Conduct initial research: Study similar nonprofits, their programs, successes or failures, funding and how you are similar or different.
+• Conduct initial research: Study similar nonprofits, their programs, successes or failures, funding, and how you are similar or different.
 Are people excited when they hear about your cause?
 Do you have the financial resources to fund it?
 If not, how will you get the funds?
 Who will be on your board?
 Do you have the time and energy to run it?
 Do you have enough board members and volunteers to do the work?
 Is your idea an unmet need?
-Who is your competition and how are you different from them?
+Who is your competition, and how are you different from them?

-- Apply for 501(c)(3) status through the IRS: Depending on the complexity of your nonprofit this step can take as little as 2 weeks or as long as several months or even a year.
+• Apply for 501(c)(3) status through the IRS: Depending on the complexity of your nonprofit, this step can take as little as 2 weeks or as long as several months or even a year.
 Your costs could be anywhere from $275 to $2,500, not including legal fees.
 Applying is not a guarantee of tax exemption, as applications can be denied.

 Is there any way to get an “umbrella” fiscal sponsor to give me tax-exempt status?